MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 #### ***Home***

-- Hero image slides gives potential customers a brife idea what the dojo providing.
+- Hero image slides gives potential customers a brief idea what the dojo providing.

 - The quick links gives the users a quick access to specific area of the site.